Can't Win. Yet.

 I can't win.
 I'm running anyway.

-District 31 went R+25 in 2024.
+In 2024, Republicans won District 31 by 25 points.
 That means before a single vote is cast, this race is already decided.
 Not by you.
 By the politicians who drew the lines.

 I'm running because you deserve a choice.
 Because someone should show up.
 Because democracy isn't a spectator sport, even when the game is rigged.